petro-kushchak/homebridge-homepod-radio/README.md

 <span align="center">

-# HomePod Mini Radio Support
+# HomePod Mini Radio

 </span>

-### HomePod Mini Radio Support is a Homebridge plugin for streaming radio and audio files to the Homepod Mini.
+### HomePod Mini Radio is a Homebridge plugin for streaming radio and audio files to the Homepod Mini.

 ## <!-- Thin separator line -->